HELP CENTER

 Distributions of refinance proceeds

-Considered “debt-financed” distributions, which shall be treated as a return of invested capital for tax purposes and not taxable.
+These are considered “debt-financed” distributions, which will be treated as a return of invested capital for tax purposes and not taxable.

 Distributions of operating cash flow

 Each investor is taxed based on their pro rata share of taxable income or loss passed through to them based on their pro rata ownership of the fund.
-We intend to begin making quarterly distributions of operating cash flow once the portfolio has been built, stabilized, and put into operation.
-While these distributions will technically be taxable, we expect property depreciation and other tax-deductible expenses to partially (or fully) tax-shelter distributions of operating cash flow.
+We intend to make quarterly distributions of operating cash flow once the portfolio has been built, stabilized and put into operation.
+While these distributions will technically be taxable, we expect property depreciation and other tax-deductible expenses to partially or fully tax-shelter distributions of operating cash flow.

 Distributions for investor redemptions from the fund